hogyadenes/CarND-Vehicle-Detection/README.md

 The video processing pipeline is similar to the single-image pipeline but there is a substantional difference between the two: I run the image processing pipeline on all frames of the video but the result of a given frame is calculated using some previous foundings as well.

 The function is called `process_video()` and it calculates the local single-frame results and adds them to a list (`self.boxes_list`).
 This list acts like a memory and helps to stabilize the between-frame results (normally a car should appear on multiple frames but noise is usually scattered).
+Using this list, a multi-frame heatmap is created, thresholded, labeled and the bounded using the previously described method.

 As length of the "memory" I empirically chose 15 (it is a parameter and was tuned carefully on the given video stream).
 The created multi-frame heatmap is thresholded with a value of 4.
 The result of the thresholding is then labeled with the `scipy.ndimage.measurements.label` function and resulting boundaries are drawn on the frame.